-The MCA shows that the option which provides the most benefit and the least risk is the Carmoney to Strabane Transfer.
-This environmental risks for this option would not be considered to be significant.
+The MCA shows that the option which provides the most benefit and the least risk is the Carmoney to Strabane Transfer, which is part of Plan Alternative A1.
+The environmental risks for this option would not be considered to be significant.
 The option can be implemented in a relatively short period and would be acceptable to the public.
 However, the major benefit that this option brings is its resilience.
 The option makes use of existing headroom in the North WRZ and provides a link between 2 WRZs.
 While Killyhevlin to Lough Bradan also provides a link between 2 WRZs its resilience benefits are limited as there is very little headroom in the South WRZ as evidenced from the Tests of Robustness.